Refinancing: Which Option is for You?

 Getting Out some Cash

-Perhaps you hope to cash out some equity in your home (cash out) to use toward other debt.
-If you have enough home equity, paying toward other debt with rates higher than your home loan (credit cards or home equity loans, for example) might be able to save you a chunk of cash each month.
+Do you want to pull out a portion of your equity to consolidate additional debt?
+Excellent idea!
+If you have a fair amount of equity, paying off other debt with higher interest that your mortgage loan (credit cards or home equity loans, for example) could help save you a lot of money each month.